moondance-labs/tanssi-docs/node-operators/appchain-node/rpc-docker.md

 ---
-title: Run an RPC Node Using Docker
+title: Run an Network node Node Using Docker
-description: Learn how to set up and run a Tanssi appchain node using Docker, which allows you to have your own RPC endpoint to interact with your appchain.
+description: Learn how to set up and run a Tanssi network node using Docker, which allows you to have your own RPC endpoint to interact with your appchain.
 icon: material-docker
 ---